-Thanks for your interest in showing your art SEMVA Art Gallery.
+Thank you for your interest in showing art SEMVA Art Gallery.
 This page explains the steps to apply, jury, and potentially sell your work at our retail store and other locations.

-Participation in SEMVA Art Gallery retail store or DoubleTree Gallery requires you to submit your art for Jury review and then to get on the waiting list, be a member of SEMVA.
+Participation in the SEMVA Art Gallery retail store or DoubleTree Gallery requires you to submit your art for Jury review.
+To show your work in either space or to be added to the waiting list, you must be a member of SEMVA.

 Membership in SEMVA is open to all artists and others interested in the visual arts.
 Membership is $24 a year.
 Membership entitles you to receive mailings, attend board meetings, vote, and if juried and you live in Southeast Minnesota* (see list of counties at bottom of page), participate in sales though the retail store, galleries, or popups.
-To join, send a $24 check to SEMVA PO Box 142, Rochester MN 55903.
+To join, send a $24 check to SEMVA, 320 S. Broadway, Rochester MN 55904.
 You do not have to be a member of SEMVA to jury, but after jury, you must become a member to be on the waiting list for the Gallery.

 Here are the steps to jury: